+6.76.2.2 Alternative 2: Data Request procedure with URDCF hosted by DCCF

+Figure 6.76.2.2-1 shows the Data Request procedure with URDCF hosted by DCCF.

+Figure 6.76.2.2-1: Data request procedure with URDCF hosted by DCCF

+1. A Data Consumer / Analytics Consumer (e.g. NWDAF or NWDAF service consumer) sends a Data / Analytics Request or Data / Analytics subscription (e.g. Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe Request) to the Data Source via the DCCF with URDCF.

+2. If the requested Data is subject to user consent, the DCCF with URDCF checks whether user consent is available for this request.
+The DCCF with URDCF either already knows about the user consent (e.g. from a previous request) or checks with the UDM to learn about the user consent information available in the UDR subscription information.
+The DCCF with URDCF will further subscribe to UDM to receive notifications for the UE or group of UEs related to changes on the user consent information.

+3. If the user consent is available, the DCCF with URDCF keeps track of the Data / Analytics Consumers that requested the UE related Data requiring user consent.
+Therefore, the DCCF with URDCF will keep a record of the Data Consumer along with information to identify and contact the Data Consumer, e.g. by a callback URI provided by the Data Consumer at step 1.

+4. If user consent for the requested data / analytics is available and valid, the DCCF sends the data collection requests / event subscriptions to a Data Source (e.g. AF, NF, OAM, other NWDAF) that can provide the data / analytics as requested in step 1.

+5. The Data Source provides the requested Data / Analytics / Events to the Data Consumer / Analytics Consumer (e.g. as Data response or as notifications related to the requested subscription).
+The response / notify messages may also include a validity time indicating the duration over which the Data may be stored / processed.
+At the expiry of this validity time, any Data Consumer needs to either delete corresponding Data / Analytics, or needs to renegotiate a new validity time with the Data Source.

-6.76.2.2 User consent revocation procedure
+6.76.2.3 User consent revocation procedure

-Figure 6.76.2.2-1 shows the procedure related to user consent revocation / withdrawal.
+Figure 6.76.2.3-1 shows the procedure related to user consent revocation / withdrawal for both alternative URDCF hosted by NWDAF (alternative 1) or URDCF hosted by DCCF (alternative 2).

-Figure 6.76.2.2-1: User consent revocation procedure
+Figure 6.76.2.3-1: User consent revocation procedure

-1. NWDAF receives Data / Analytic requests from the Data / Analytic Consumer.
-NWDAF with URDCF checks the user consent for the requested/collected UE related Data.
-NWDAF with URDCF registers with UDM to be notified about changes on the subscription information related to user consent of the affected UE(s).
-NWDAF with URDCF keeps track of Data / Analytics Consumers that the NWDAF is providing UE related Data requiring user consent.
-Step 1 is following the procedure as described in clause 6.76.2.1 of the present document.
+1. NWDAF with URDCF (alternative 1) or DCCF with URDCF (alternative 2) receives Data / Analytic requests from the Data / Analytic Consumer.
+URDCF checks the user consent for the requested/collected UE related Data.
+URDCF registers with UDM to be notified about changes on the subscription information related to user consent of the affected UE(s).
+URDCF keeps track of Data / Analytics Consumers that requested/received UE related Data requiring user consent.
+Step 1 is following the procedure as described in clause 6.76.2.1 (alternative 1) or clause 6.7.2.2 (alternative 2) of the present document.

 2. UDM determines that the user consent for a particular user has been revoked.

-3. UDM notifies to the NWDAF with URDCF about the user consent revocation.
+3. UDM notifies to the URDCF about the user consent revocation.

-4. Based on its historical records of Data / Analytics Consumers and the Data provided to them, the NWDAF with URDCF will determine all Data Consumers to be notified as they had requested some Data that is affected by the withdrawn user consent.
+4. Based on its historical records of Data / Analytics Consumers and the Data provided to them, the URDCF will determine all Data Consumers to be notified as they had requested some Data that is affected by the withdrawn user consent.